ja-guzzle/docs/docs/how_to_guides/batch/Batch.md

 Guzzle will display the Batch UI where you can find:

 - All stages that can be run within the Batch and respective Job Groups.
-Here we can map set of pipline with stage.
+Here we can map set of pipeline with stage.
 - Batch configurations Settings from right setting icon, We can set Validate SQL, Partial Load, and Rerun batch.
 - We can configure stage pairing from Batch UI
-- If we want to run our batch again then we can use Rerun batch option that guzzle provides, by default if our batch is initialize of one business date then we can not initilize it again.
+- If we want to run our batch again then we can use Rerun batch option that guzzle provides, by default if our batch is initialize of one business date then we can not initialize it again.

 <img src="/img/docs/how-to-guides/batch/batch-ui.png"/>